-That said, an ideal platform is expected to be compatible with a wide range of hardware and software, support numerous concurrent users, adjust to various products, provide automated site migration, Keep up with changing business needs, offer all-round flexibility, and rely on modular architecture, among other relevant provisions.
+That said, an ideal platform is expected to be compatible with a wide range of hardware and software, support numerous concurrent users, adjust to various products, provide automated site migration, Keep up with changing business needs, offer all-round flexibility, and rely on a modular architecture, among other relevant provisions.

 Cloud-based ecommerce platforms are developed with a one-size-fits-all structure to serve as many businesses as possible.
-They feature the most basic elements that apply across the board, and leave out specialized functionalities that would only be applicable in selected online stores.
+They feature the most basic elements that apply across the board and leave out specialized functionalities that would only be applicable in selected online stores.

 Fair enough.
 And thankfully, we can turn to plugins or add-ons to personalize online stores by embedding selected extra features.

 Unfortunately, the modules are specific to their respective ecommerce platforms.
-While some platforms support with a wide array of add-ons to facilitate increased holistic customization, others provide very limited third-party services.
+While some platforms support a wide array of add-ons to facilitate increased holistic customization, others provide very limited third-party services.